qlik-oss/core-website/docs/documentation/services/qix-engine.md

 # QIX Engine documentation

-This page contains documentation on a subset of the QIX Engine features that are commonly used in a containerized environment.
+This page contains documentation on a subset of the QIX Engine features/ that are commonly used in a containerized environment.

 ## Monitoring and scaling

-The QIX Engine..
+The QIX Engine has some unique resource charateristics and are here presented along with some ways to monitor it for health and scaling purposes.

-### QIX engine memory management
+## QIX engine memory management

 The main memory RAM is the primary storage for all data to be analyzed by QIX engine.
 The engine mainly